isomerpages/moe-pasirrispri/index.md

       title: Responsible Advocates
       alt: Image alt text
       image: /images/Info Pic/Responsible Advocates.png
-      description: "A Pasirian is a compassionate leader who shows empathy and motivates others. "
+      description: A Pasirian is a responsible advocate who positively influences the school and community, garnering the support of others by being an effective communicator.
   - resources:
       title: Happenings at PRPS
       button: click here
 ---